isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Selected Filters Panel
 ^^^^^^^^^^^^^^^^^^^^^^

-This is where selected filters are shown for each program so there section to see what filters have been selected.
+This panel displays selected filters for each program.
 You have to toggle between program tabs to see the filters selected for each program.

-If you have not saved the cohort yet, clicking on “Clear All” will remove all selected filters for that program.
-Also, if you have not saved the cohort yet, selecting an X beside a single filter will remove that filter.
-If you have saved the cohort, the X is not present as this function is disabled in saved cohorts (to add back to an existing cohort, you can use set operations - see below).
+If you have not saved the cohort yet, clicking on “Clear All” will remove all selected filters for that program and selecting an X beside a single filter will remove that filter.

+If you have saved the cohort, the X is not present as this function is disabled in saved cohorts.
+(To add back to an existing cohort, you can use set operations; see below).

 Details Panel
 ^^^^^^^^^^^^^

-This panel shows the Total Number of Samples and Total Number of Cases in a cohort that is actively being created with the filters that have been selected.
-If there is a small "timer" icon, the calculation is taking place - the results should appear soon.
+This panel shows the **Total Number of Samples** and **Total Number of Cases** in a cohort based on the selected filters.
+If there is a small "timer" icon, the calculation is taking place; the results should appear soon.

 Clinical Features Panel
 ^^^^^^^^^^^^^^^^^^^^^^^